 The following map (Figure 1) shows natural and man-made features and structures in the survey area.
-Information on sediments and natural habitats in the harbour was obtained from the navigational charts of the area (Land Information New Zealand Charts Numbers 5214 and 5215, both published July 2004), from the various habitat maps collated by Morrison (2003) and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
-Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational chart, Google[TM] Earth, and personal knowledge.
-Habitat data were mapped by eye.
-Information from Google[TM] Earth is georeferenced and coordinates were used to map the structures in GIS.
+Information on sediments in the harbour was obtained from Rainer (1981), and from information on sediment type collected during sled-sampling for previous monitoring surveys (NIWA, unpublished data).
+Information on shoreline composition (beaches, rocky shores, sea defences, etc.) and artificial structures was obtained from the navigational chart of the area (Land Information New Zealand Chart Number 6612, published July 2004), GoogleTM Earth, and personal knowledge.
+Habitat data were mapped by eye, since we are not aware of any sources of georeferenced information.
+Information from GoogleTM Earth is georeferenced and coordinates were used to map the structures in GIS.

-The water area of the harbour at high tide is ca 10,358 ha, the shoreline length is ca 194 km and the spring tidal prism (the volume of water entering on the flood tide) is ca 148 million m3 (information from NIWA's Estuarine Environment Classification database: Hume et al. 2007).
-The ratio of the spring tidal prism to volume at high water is 0.32 (i.e. approximately a third of the water present in the harbour at high tide leaves on the subsequent ebb).
-The index of shoreline complexity is 0.18.
-This index is calculated from the 1:50,000 topographic map as the reciprocal of the length of the perimeter of the estuary shoreline divided by the circumference of a circle that has the same area as that estuary.
-The index varies from 1.0 for a simple circular basin to <0.1 for a very complex shoreline with multiple arms).
-The value for Whangarei indicates the complex and indented form of the harbour's shoreline.
+The water area of the harbour at high tide is ca 4791 ha, the shoreline length is ca 80 km and the spring tidal prism (the volume of water entering on the flood tide) is ca 60.3 million m (information from NIWA's Estuarine Environment Classification database: Hume et al. 2007).
+The ratio of the spring tidal prism to volume at high water is 0.33 (i.e. approximately a third of the water present in the harbour at high tide leaves on the subsequent ebb).
+The index of shoreline complexity is 0.30 (this index, calculated from the 1:50,000 topographic map as the reciprocal of the length of the perimeter of the estuary shoreline divided by the circumference of a circle that has the same area as that estuary, varies from 1.0 for a simple circular basin to <0.1 for a very complex shoreline with multiple arms), indicating the moderately simple and non-indented form of the harbour's shoreline (the value for the complex, highly-indented Waitemata Harbour, in contrast, is 0.12).

-Figure 1 Map of the sampling area around Whangarei Harbour showing habitats (upper) and artificial structures (lower) present.
+Figure 1a Map of the sampling area in Otago Harbour showing habitats (upper) and artificial structures (lower) present.